ldutoit/male_female_fst/Creating_Vectors.md

 Creating Vectors
 ================

-This short script aims at creating vectors to play with.
-It saves everything in one file with a README() function.
+This short script aims at creating vectors to make most analyses.
+It saves everything in one R data file with a README() function.

 Running README() is explaining everything.